coderhs/chitraguptan/README.md

 The last one requires creating and maintaining an extra model.
 But it does allow one to change the variables on the file.

 The aim of this project is to reduce the burden of managing variables.
-It is especially useful in building feature simple feature toggles.
+It is especially useful in building simple feature toggles.

 ```rb
   where('rssi < ?', Chitraguptan.get("week_rssi", default: 100))
 ```

-Now this variable will be set as `chitraguptan:week_rssi` in your redis database and also stored in your database inside the table: chitraguptan_variabels.
+Now this variable will be set as `chitraguptan:week_rssi` in your redis database and also stored in your database inside the table: chitraguptan_variables.
 The table has 3 fields: id, key, value  - (int 32, varchar, jsonb)

 ## Current ADMIN UI